Help us improve your experience.

 • In dual-controller JNU topology, the first controller sends the satellite configuration to the other controller.
 If the first controller cannot reach the other controller, the first controller's commit fails.

-Run Operational CLIs From a Single Touchpoint
+Run Operational Commands from a Single Touchpoint

 • To run an operational command on a single satellite, use show security ipsec security-associations -device-list 10.10.10.8.